tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_09/essentials.md

 For GPU-specific debugging, the [Mojo GPU debugging guide](https://docs.modular.com/mojo/tools/gpu-debugging) provides additional technical details.

-The beauty of this architecture is that you get the best of both worlds: familiar debugging commands with powerful GPU-specific capabilities.
+This architecture provides the best of both worlds: familiar debugging commands with GPU-specific capabilities.

 ## The debugging workflow: From problem to solution